sakoki/sakoki/README.md

 Currently working as a developer / data scientist at an e-commerce startup, specializing in NLP.

-Academically trained in genomics/bioinformatics/data science
+Academically trained in Genomics / Bioinformatics / Data science

 Always interested in new and fun opportunities!